anudeepnrao/USBPD3V1/README.md

 This is a Latex template is only for RV College of Engineering students for their report writing in latex.
 You can use this template for both UG and PG mini/major project report writing in Latex.

-The template, by defalut generates UG main project.
+This template, by default, generates UG main project.

 ## For PG project report, uncomment the following command in `Main.tex` file